 Put simply, the world as we know it would not be able to function without mining.
-More importantly, the future of our planet will also be heavily reliant on the mining of metals as we transition to a green economy and develop the next generation of renewable technologies.
+More importantly, the future of our planet will also be heavily reliant on the mining of metals.
+A result of transitioning to a green economy and developing the next generation of renewable technologies.

 “Of course, we should make every effort not to repeat bad environmental and social practices of past mining.
 There is a lot of scope for mining to become much more sustainable, which I hope will become possible as technology progresses,” Professor Maier explains.

 “But I think everybody needs to understand that mining is essential and that we need to live with it.”

 Professor Maier’s research is centred on magmatic ore deposits that contain the platinum group elements – ruthenium, rhodium, palladium, osmium, iridium and platinum – as well as nickel, copper, chromium and vanadium.

 Over the last 15 years, Maier and his colleagues at the university have created new techniques for exploring these magmatic ore deposits.
 They have focused on mapping, sampling, petrologic-geochemical characterisation, and genetic interpretation of mineral prospective regions.